emPDF: Inferring the Milky Way mass with data-driven distribution function in phase space

 \subsection{Selection function}

-Clearly, faint tracers at large distance are largely missed in the lower-right corner in \reffig{fig:mw_tracers}.
-To prevent the bias introduced by incompleteness (cf.\ discussion in \citealt{Li2020a}), we should either limit ourselves to volume limited subsample or take the selection function into consideration as described in \refsec{sec:selectfunc}.
+Clearly, faint tracers at large distances are largely missed in the lower-right corner in \reffig{fig:mw_tracers}.
+To prevent the bias introduced by incompleteness (cf.\ discussion in \citealt{Li2020a}), we should either limit ourselves to a volume-limited subsample or consider the selection function as described in \refsec{sec:selectfunc}.
 As the DGs and GCs were discovered by multiple sky surveys with different depths, the selection function is a complicated function of both distance and sky coordinates.
 Fortunately, requiring \gaia DR3 measurements further posed a uniform selection on the parent sample (assuming those surveys are deeper than \gaia), which simplifies the task.